The power to choose our response

 Within the deeper part of our minds, on the subconscious level, we store not just our experiences and our memories of those experiences, but also our interpretation of them, the meanings we have attached to those experiences, and our interpretation of the motives of others behaviours toward us.
 Our beliefs and expectations will act like a filter, deciding the shade of emotion and meaning we attach.

 By becoming more mindful of the power we have at our disposal, in our own minds, to choose our response at any moment, we can learn and grow even from the most harrowing of circumstances.
 Although many circumstances we find ourselves in may not be of our choosing, our freedom lies in enacting our choice to decide for ourselves our response.
 This process is made easier by focusing our attention and control, through hypnotherapy and relaxation, to take back internal control of our thoughts and our emotional and physical responses to free ourselves, from the inside.

 Hypnotherapy Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Vicky McLeod

 Vicky McLeod, Meridian Wellbeing Hypnotherapy serving Stirling & Forth Valley.
 Vicky provides a friendly and professional service, specialising in weight loss, stop smoking, stress & anxiety, & performance, with Thought Field Therapy, EFT and EMDR and her extensive experience as a practitioner coaching psychologist and personal development trainer.… Read more

-Located in Stirling.
+Located in Denny and Stirling.